Find Your Perfect School

 Evidence-based techniques have been proven effective in helping individuals recover and rehabilitate from substance abuse and addiction.
 A degree program or concentration in Addictions and Recovery provides the rigorous training professional counselors need to undertake this vocation.

-The job growth in this career field is projected to rise by as much as 23% in the next ten years.
+The job growth in this career field is projected to rise by as much as 18% in the next ten years.
 The current annual median salary for addiction and recovery counselors is $49,710.
 Other career options include: